human-writes/aio/README.md

 You have an IT oriented technical documentation, and you want to share code snippets.
 This is a quite common use-case nowadays.

-CodeWriter does the same job as TextWriter except it follows code syntax workflow by opening and closing brackets before it writes code in between.

 ## Installation and usage

 [Web components](web/README.md)